 Seasonal and diurnal efficiency variations for cells with one or two junctions.
-Seasonal changes are delineated using one month of data for March, June, September, and December from the most recent year available.
-Where available, data from prior years is semi-transparent in the background.
+Seasonal changes are delineated using one month of data for March, June, September, and December.
+Where available, data from other years is semi-transparent in the background.
 Data is sampled at 10-minute intervals, except at Chajnantor (60-minute interval).
 Time basis may be either local or GMT.

-Annual efficiency variation: absolute efficiency vs. week of the year for one- and two-junction cells I.
+Annual efficiency variation: absolute efficiency vs. week of the year for one- and two-junction cells